jozefg/blog/posts/2013-09-12-five-things-I-hate.markdown

 ### 2. Modules

 Haskell's modules are in essence the barest minimum needed to be a module system.
-I which we had first class modules, ML-style functors, etc etc
+I wish we had first class modules, ML-style functors, etc etc

 ### 3. Records